-InvestUS Exit Strategy is a US property scheme that was billed as a “creative solution” to address the class divide created in the wake of 2008’s financial crisis and the mass foreclosures that followed.
+InvestUS Exit Strategy was a US property investment scheme.
+It was billed as a “creative solution” to address the class divide created in the wake of 2008’s financial crisis and the mass foreclosures that followed.

 The venture involved purchasing repossessed properties in Detroit, Chicago and Florida and renovating them so they could be rented out or sold on.